 The days leading up to March 24, 2017 have been great learning opportunities.
 I’m not just talking about the first 55 years of my life with all of the growing pains, life lessons and career opportunities.

-For many years I thought the things that rated high on the imporance scale were raise my kids the best I could (check), work hard and make a name for yourself (check) and of course, keep your customers happy by providing high quality work so they will keep returning and refer you to others.
+For many years I thought the things that rated high on the importance scale were raising my kids the best I could (check), work hard and make a name for myself (check) and of course, keeping customers happy by providing high quality work so they will keep returning and refer you to others (check, check).

-So the next time you start getting heart palpitations, sweaty palms or that voice in your head telling you that there is no way in h*ll you can do it, remember my mom and Feel the Fear and Do It Anyway.
+So the next time you start getting heart palpitations, sweaty palms or that voice in your head telling you that there is no way in h*ll you can do it (and I’m talking about your business too), remember my mom and Feel the Fear and Do It Anyway,

 Please share your fearless story, I’d love to read it.